sanjatulislam/company-policy-retriever/README.md

 - The results were assessed using: Manual evaluation and LLM-as-a-judge evaluation
 - he evaluation focuses on aspects such as: Retrieval relevance, Answer correctness, Context grounding, Handling of unsupported questions, Cross-document reasoning

+## Key Takeaways
+Context-aware query decomposition improved retrieval quality and resulted in better responses than plain-query RAG in our evaluation.
+By decomposing complex queries into focused sub-queries and reranking the retrieved documents, the system retrieved more relevant evidence for the final LLM generation.

 ## Technology Stack
 Python, LangChain, Weaviate, Hugging Face Embeddings, Semantic Retrieval, Cohere Rerank, Groq